Analysis | Years of the White House obscuring health information add instability at a tricky moment

 He never completed that physical at Walter Reed.
 This summer, after questions about his health arose following a speech at the U.S. Military Academy at West Point, the White House released a summary of his physical asserting that the procedure had been completed at the White House.
 Trump, though, later claimed that the November visit to Walter Reed was the conclusion of his physical.

-The New York Times's Michael Schmidt reported that the trip may have been centered around something more significant.
+The New York Times’s Michael Schmidt reported that the trip may have been centered on something more significant.

-“[I]n the hours leading up to Trump’s trip to the hospital,” Schmidt reported, “word went out in the West Wing for the vice president to be on standby to take over the powers of the presidency temporarily if Trump had to undergo a procedure that would have required him to be anesthetized.”
+“In the hours leading up to Trump’s trip to the hospital,” Schmidt reported, “word went out in the West Wing for the vice president to be on standby to take over the powers of the presidency temporarily if Trump had to undergo a procedure that would have required him to be anesthetized.”

 Pence later said that he didn't recall any such order.